 It was refreshing to see the daylight change in the (stunningly decorated) tent instead of watching it pass from a window in a banquet hall.
 But, more so, it was refreshing to leave feeling inspired.
 The women behind The Atelier Collective, the panelists, and those in attendance are unique.
 These women really believe in the power of women supporting women.

 There was a time when I was seriously doubting if I’d be a wife or a mother.
 I worked my ass off to put myself through university; would I be happy putting my career second?
 Starting a family meant taking time away from that ambition to build a career.
 I’d worked too hard to take time away.
 Then, along came Amelia , who we affectionately call Millie, and I’ve never looked back.
 Here’s the trouble: I found myself completely apprehensive about investing in myself.
 Everything became about Millie.

 Being a working (out of the house) mom is a struggle.
 I’ve felt incapable of giving 100% at home or at work.
 I started writing for myself, but I knew I wasn’t the only woman riding this emotional roller coaster.
 This constant internal battle was not overlooked but was in fact celebrated, at The Atelier.
 How refreshing!

-Angela and Taryn, the masterminds behind the day, are no strangers to balancing motherhood and ambition.
+Angela and Taryn, the masterminds behind The Atelier Collective, are no strangers to balancing motherhood and ambition.
 A number of the powerhouse panelist also shared their stories of raising a family while chasing their goals–and didn’t hide behind any mask of having it all together.
 One big lesson came through: nurturing yourself and feeding your soul is so important.
 It’s just as important for our children to see that.
 I’ll raise an oversize cup of coffee to that!

 The lessons were memorable, insightful, and (best of all) achievable.
 I walked away ready to be bold.
 Maybe that’s more than The Atelier set out to accomplish but I was inspired to do more.